 In Massachusetts, the maximum speed limit for cars is 65 mph.
 The maximum highway speed for trucks is also 65 mph.
-Speed limits vary by state and, in some cases, county-by-county.
+Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Massachusetts allows new drivers to get their learners permit at the age of 16.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16 years and 6 months.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.

 In Massachusetts, drivers can obtain their full drivers license at the age of 18.

 Massachusetts requires you to renew your license every 5 years.
 If you are over a certain age, additional license renewal rules apply:

 The state of Massachusetts enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Massachusetts, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Massachusetts, driving with a BAC above 0.20% will trigger automatic enhanced minimum penalties.